Command Line Users Guide¶

 For documentation of OGR features see the documentation of OGR formats.

-Raster output options
+Raster output options¶

 malstroem uses GDAL for writing raster data.
 All raster data are written in GeoTiff format.

-malstroem complete
+malstroem complete¶

-Arguments:
+- Arguments:

-• filter allows ignoring bluespots based on their area, maximum depth and volume.
-Format: area > 20.5 and (maxdepth > 0.05 or volume > 2.5).
+vectoris specified the bluespots and watersheds are vectorized.
+This takes some time and is not required. filterallows ignoring bluespots based on their area, maximum depth and volume.
+Format:area > 20.5 and (maxdepth > 0.05 or volume > 2.5).
 Bluespots that do not pass the filter are ignored in all subsequent calculations.
-For instance their capacity is not taken into account.
+For instance their capacity is not taken into account.outdiris the path to the output directory where all output files are written.
+This directory must exist and be empty.

 Example: